Command-line interface: Anatomy of a shell CLI

 In this format, the delimiters between command-line elements are whitespace characters and the end-of-line delimiter is the newline delimiter.
 This is a widely used (but not universal) convention.

-A CLI can generally be considered as consisting of syntax and semantics.
+A command-line interface can generally be considered as consisting of syntax and semantics.
 The syntax is the grammar that all commands must follow.
 In the case of operating systems, DOS and Unix each define their own set of rules that all commands must follow.
 In the case of embedded systems, each vendor, such as Nortel, Juniper Networks or Cisco Systems, defines their own proprietary set of rules.
 These rules also dictate how a user navigates through the system of commands.
 The semantics define what sort of operations are possible, on what sort of data these operations can be performed, and how the grammar represents these operations and data—the symbolic meaning in the syntax.

 Two different CLIs may agree on either syntax or semantics, but it is only when they agree on both that they can be considered sufficiently similar to allow users to use both CLIs without needing to learn anything, as well as to enable re-use of scripts.

-A simple CLI will display a prompt, accept a command line typed by the user terminated by the Enter key, then execute the specified command and provide textual display of results or error messages.
+A simple CLI will display a prompt, accept a command line typed by the user terminated by the enter key, then execute the specified command and provide textual display of results or error messages.
 Advanced CLIs will validate, interpret and parameter-expand the command line before executing the specified command, and optionally capture or redirect its output.

 Unlike a button or menu item in a GUI, a command line is typically self-documenting, stating exactly what the user wants done.
 In addition, command lines usually include many defaults that can be changed to customize the results.
 Useful command lines can be saved by assigning a character string or alias to represent the full command, or several commands can be grouped to perform a more complex sequence – for instance, compile the program, install it, and run it — creating a single entity, called a command procedure or script which itself can be treated as a command.
 These advantages mean that a user must figure out a complex command or series of commands only once, because they can be saved, to be used again.

 The commands given to a CLI shell are often in one of the following forms: